lacanoid/datalink/docs/README.md

 Datalinks provide an interesting and viable alternative to large objects.

+DATALINK is special SQL type intended to store references to external files in the database.
+Only references to external files are stored in the database, not the content of the files themselves.
+Files are addressed with [Uniform Resource Locators (URLs)](https://en.wikipedia.org/wiki/URL).

-Datalinks as defined by SQL/MED should provide:
+Datalinks as defined by SQL/MED standard should provide:

 - [DATALINK SQL datatype](type.md)
 - [SQL scalar functions operating on DATALINK type](functions.md)